remichautemps/workshop-aws-go-lambda-function/README.md

 }
 ```

-NOTE: now our program is expecting to be called by the Lambda runtime.
-It will return a string and an error.
+NOTE: now our program is relying on an external library to run since we imported github.com/aws/aws-lambda-go/lambda.
+Run `go mod init mylambda`.
+It will pull all the module dependencies.

 NOTE: Try to run it locally with `go run main.go`.
 It will not work because the function is expecting to be called by the Lambda runtime.